Date published 09 August 2019

 We will acknowledge receipt of your complaint, although the length of time this will take depends on how you have made your complaint to us.
 We will give you a reference number that you should keep and quote in any further correspondence with us about this complaint.

-At the end of those four weeks, you will get a letter or email from us, telling you what we will do about your complaint.
+Once we have assessed your complaint, you will get a letter or email from us, telling you what we will do about your complaint (unless you have chosen not to provide your contact details).
 We will explain our decisions to you and what you can do if you do not agree with them.

 To provide feedback on this page's content, please contact us.